openrndr/openrndr/CONTRIBUTING.md

 # Contributing to OPENRNDR

+Thank you for your interest in contributing to OPENRNDR :-)

+This repository contains the core engine that renders graphics to a display.
+The [ORX extras](https://github.com/openrndr/orx/), the [guide](https://github.com/openrndr/openrndr-guide/) and the [template](https://github.com/openrndr/openrndr-template/) are other repositories you can contribute to.

+There are various ways one can contribute:

 ## I have an issue or request

+If you are not sure whether something is an issue, you can ask in [Discussions](https://github.com/openrndr/openrndr/discussions) or in the [forum](https://openrndr.discourse.group/).
-Before you file a new issue, take a quick look through the [existing issues](https://github.com/openrndr/openrndr/issues) to make sure it isn't a known problem.
+If it is indeed an issue, please take a quick look through the [existing issues](https://github.com/openrndr/openrndr/issues) to make sure it isn't a known problem.
 If you can't find anything relevant to your situation, just file a new issue and fill out the issue form.

 ## I want to contribute code